zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Severability clause

 Should any provision of these TOS be or become invalid, this shall not affect the validity of the remaining TOS.
 The invalid provision will be replaced by a valid one which approximates the invalid one as much as possible.

-### Entry into force

-This Agreement shall enter into force as of Juli 15, 2022.

-Last revised: November 8, 2023

 ### Amendments